FBI fires agents seen kneeling in iconic photo during George Floyd protests five years ago

 The kneeling incident in Washington, DC, gained notoriety inside the FBI and drew criticism particularly in conservative media and among some retired agents.
 It occurred in the summer of 2020 — during the height of protests over racism and heavy-handed policing tactics following Floyd’s death — after a group of agents were confronted by a group of protesters.

-Some of the agents that day, recalling how National Guard soldiers had handled a similar confrontation, decided to try kneeling as a way to deescalate tensions.
+Some of the agents that day, recalling how National Guard soldiers had handled a similar confrontation, decided to try kneeling to de-escalate tensions.
 It worked, and the protesters moved on.

 Friday’s firings are part of a broader effort by new FBI leaders to make good on promises to root out what Trump has called “woke” and politicized elements inside the agency.

-Note: This story has been updated with additional reporting about the number of agents fired.